Choosing the Best HSA Account Administrator (Yes, you CAN Choose, & Here’s a List)

 Can you Switch HSA Account Administrators?

 HSA’s are fairly new to the health insurance and investing worlds.
 They weren’t established until 2003.
 As recently as 2008, only about 6 million American’s had one.
-But that number has more than doubled since, and its projected that 13.5 million Americans had one in 2012.
+But that number has almost tripled since, and now 17.4 million Americans have one in 2014.

 The HSA marketplace is young, but quickly growing.